-uring your most recent term as a judge, have you: a) had a tax lien filed or other collection procedure instituted against you by federal, state, or local authorities?
-Yes No b) been involved in a non-judicial capacity in any legal proceeding whether as a party or otherwise? ☐ Yes ☑ No c) engaged in the practice of law (other than as a judge)? □ Yes Ø No d) held office in any political party? □ Yes 🌠 No e) held any other local, state or federal office? □ Yes 🗸 No f) had any complaints, charges or grievances filed against you with the Alaska Commission on Judicial Conduct, the Alaska Bar Association, or with the Alaska Court System that resulted in public proceedings or sanctions? □ Yes ✓ No your answer to any of the questions above is "yes," please give full details, including tes, facts, case numbers and outcomes. ease provide any other information which you believe would assist the Council is co ease provide any other information which you believe would assist the Council nducting its evaluations and in preparing its recommendations for the 2018 retentions.
+uring your most recent term as a judge, have you: a) had a tax lien filed or other collection procedure instituted against you by federal, state or local authorities?
+Yes No b) been involved in a non-judicial capacity in any legal proceeding whether as a party of otherwise? ☐ Yes ✓ No c) engaged in the practice of law (other than as a judge)? □ Yes No d) held office in any political party? □ Yes No e) held any other local, state or federal office? □ Yes No f) had any complaints, charges or grievances filed against you with the Alaska Commission on Judicial Conduct, the Alaska Bar Association, or with the Alaska Court System that resulted in public proceedings or sanctions?
+Yes No , your answer to any of the questions above is "yes," please give full details, including tes, facts, case numbers and outcomes.
+1 100 100 nducting its evaluations and in preparing its recommendations for the 2018 retention 100 nducting its evaluations and in preparing its recommendations for the 2018 retention 100 nducting its evaluations and in preparing its recommendations for the 2018 retention 100 nducting its evaluations and in preparing its recommendations for the 2018 retention 100 ease provide any other information which you believe would assist the Council inducting its evaluations and in preparing its recommendations for the 2018 retention ctions.